SPDR S&P Metals & Mining ETF (NYSEARCA:XME) Sees Strong Trading Volume

-SPDR S&P Metals & Mining ETF (NYSEARCA:XME – Get Rating) shares saw strong trading volume on Monday .
-246,722 shares changed hands during mid-day trading, a decline of 96% from the previous session’s volume of 5,984,366 shares.The stock last traded at $59.63 and had previously closed at $59.11.
+SPDR S&P Metals & Mining ETF (NYSEARCA:XME – Get Rating) saw unusually-strong trading volume on Monday .
+Approximately 212,426 shares were traded during mid-day trading, a decline of 97% from the previous session’s volume of 6,643,654 shares.The stock last traded at $55.77 and had previously closed at $58.31.

-Large investors have recently added to or reduced their stakes in the company.
-Rise Advisors LLC acquired a new stake in shares of SPDR S&P Metals & Mining ETF during the fourth quarter worth $27,000.
-Tyler Stone Wealth Management acquired a new position in shares of SPDR S&P Metals & Mining ETF during the fourth quarter worth approximately $30,000.
-First Horizon Advisors Inc. raised its holdings in SPDR S&P Metals & Mining ETF by 4,900.0% during the fourth quarter.
-First Horizon Advisors Inc. now owns 850 shares of the exchange traded fund’s stock worth $38,000 after purchasing an additional 833 shares in the last quarter.
-Private Capital Group LLC purchased a new position in SPDR S&P Metals & Mining ETF during the 3rd quarter worth approximately $49,000.
-Finally, J Arnold Wealth Management Co purchased a new position in shares of SPDR S&P Metals & Mining ETF during the 2nd quarter valued at $52,000.
+A number of institutional investors have recently modified their holdings of XME.
+Morgan Stanley increased its holdings in SPDR S&P Metals & Mining ETF by 194.5% in the second quarter.
+Morgan Stanley now owns 5,809,501 shares of the exchange traded fund’s stock valued at $250,157,000 after buying an additional 3,836,995 shares in the last quarter.
+Bank of America Corp DE increased its stake in shares of SPDR S&P Metals & Mining ETF by 213.2% during the 2nd quarter.
+Bank of America Corp DE now owns 3,387,777 shares of the exchange traded fund’s stock worth $145,877,000 after purchasing an additional 2,306,103 shares in the last quarter.
+Bessemer Group Inc. increased its stake in shares of SPDR S&P Metals & Mining ETF by 141.9% during the 4th quarter.
+Bessemer Group Inc. now owns 3,264,986 shares of the exchange traded fund’s stock worth $146,206,000 after purchasing an additional 1,914,986 shares in the last quarter.
+Goldman Sachs Group Inc. increased its stake in shares of SPDR S&P Metals & Mining ETF by 47.9% during the 3rd quarter.
+Goldman Sachs Group Inc. now owns 5,196,741 shares of the exchange traded fund’s stock worth $216,911,000 after purchasing an additional 1,683,774 shares in the last quarter.
+Finally, Migdal Insurance & Financial Holdings Ltd. purchased a new position in shares of SPDR S&P Metals & Mining ETF during the 4th quarter worth approximately $71,835,000.

 SPDR S&P Metals & Mining ETF (the Fund) seeks to replicate as closely as possible the performance of the S&P Metals & Mining Select Industry Index (the Index).
 The Index is an equal weighted market cap index.
 The Index represents the metals and mining sub-industry portion of the S&P Total Market Index.